mahyarmirrashed/my-nearest-neighbours/README.md

   traffic and computational demands.
 - **Interactive UI**: Each client node implements a terminal-based user interface for displaying real-time updates of node positions and interactions.

+## Objectives

+- To explore and demonstrate the integration of MQTT with distributed system architecture.
+- To utilize Kubernetes for managing a scalable cluster of broker and client services.
+- To develop proficiency in Go for network programming and Kubernetes for orchestration and deployment.